 Similar rates of self-injury have been found amongst college students.
 In later adulthood, the occurrence of self-injury seems to be somewhat less prevalent, with about 1 in 20, or approximately 4% of adults indicating they have done self-injury.

 Moreover, though it is more common than most people would think, there is still a lot of negative bias towards NSSI.
 As with any topic that bears a stigma, the stigma against NSSI usually arises from lack of awareness, lack of education, lack of perception, and the nature and complications of the topic.

-Therefore, we have invited to The Inner Picture Stories Podcast, Dr. Stephen Lewis, associate professor of the Department of Psychology at the University of Guelph, and invited member of the International Society for the Study of Self-Injury (ISSS), where he currently sits on the Executive Board, to provide more in-depth information on what precisely non-suicidal self-injury is and how to stop self-harm.
+Therefore, we have invited to The IPS Podcast, Dr. Stephen Lewis, associate professor of the Department of Psychology at the University of Guelph, and invited member of the International Society for the Study of Self-Injury (ISSS), where he currently sits on the Executive Board, to provide more in-depth information on what precisely non-suicidal self-injury is and how to stop self-harm.

 Not only is Dr. Stephen Lewis a professional researcher on NSSI and can therefore talk intelligently about the subject, but he himself has personal experience with NSSI as well.
 Therefore, he also understands emotionally the pain and struggle of people who do self-harm.

 It’s clear that NSSI is a grossly misunderstood topic.
 And it shows in many ways.
 Far too many people don’t know the main reason why someone causes self-injuries, and thus, they fail to take NSSI seriously and don’t know how to stop self-harm and provide support

 Self-harm is hardly as simple as it has been shown to be in popular media.
 It isn’t always a cry for attention or self-punishment.

 In fact, it rarely is.
 By a wide margin, NSSI most commonly functions to (temporarily) alleviate overwhelming negative emotions.